 I had a morning, on my own with both kids, where we managed an entire school run without tears, without stress, and only a couple of moans.
 Both of them were content, fed, watered, sun creamed, teeth brushed, and at school and Kita on time.
 It was just one morning, but I felt like I deserved a fricking medal by the end of it.

-It’s a huge change for the kids and I don’t think the grown-ups give that enough credit.
+Changing Au Pairs is a huge change for the kids and I don’t think the grown-ups give that enough credit.
 I’ve been around for a year.
 And for the four year old, for example, that’s a quarter of his entire life.
 I’ve been a caregiver, a teacher, and hopefully a friend to them for a whole year.

 Then I suddenly disappeared.

 And, to be honest with you, I feel very guilty for that.